 - The Dungeons & Dragons game-setting of Mystara has a long history with this trope, featured in such classic adventures as "Isle of Dread" or "Night's Dark Terror".
 The Hollow World boxed set converted the interior of the planet into a massive Lost World a la Pellucidar, chock full of prehistoric creatures and lost civilizations.

-- The Zendikar setting in Magic: The Gathering is an entire plane of this, complete with mystical artifacts and horrible death at every turn for everyone from Goblins to planeswalkers.
+- The Zendikar setting in Magic: The Gathering is an entire plane of this, complete with mystical artifacts, hidden ruins of ancient cities and temples and horrible death at every turn for everyone from Goblins to planeswalkers.
 Justified in that it doubles as the Eldrazi's can.

-- The titular Hollow Earth of Hollow Earth Expedition is all about this trope, featuring never ending jungle, lost civilizations, dinosaurs, and increased healing rates.
+- The titular Hollow Earth is all about this trope, featuring never-ending jungle, lost civilizations, dinosaurs, and increased healing rates.

-- Secrets of the Surface World supplement.
-One of these exists on a plateau in the Amazon rain forest.
-A British expedition reached it and returned, without any proof of their findings but with a fortune in uncut diamonds (a Shout Out to Sir Arthur Conan Doyle's novel The Lost World).
+- In the Secrets of the Surface World supplement, one of these exists on a plateau in the Amazon rain forest.
+A British expedition reached it, and returned without any proof of their findings but with a fortune in uncut diamonds (a Shout-Out to Sir Arthur Conan Doyle's novel The Lost World).
 There's a hint that the plateau connects to the Hollow Earth mentioned above.